KevinTurnerii/nba-player-performance-analytics/README.md

 - How to **quantify overall player impact holistically**
 - How to **compare players across positions and play styles**
 - How to **segment players into meaningful performance tiers**

 ---

+## Real-World Application

+This modeling framework reflects approaches used in sports analytics, performance evaluation, and segmentation across professional teams and analytics departments.

+The same techniques can be applied to:

+- Customer segmentation
+- Employee performance evaluation
+- Behavioral clustering
+- Multi-metric scoring systems

+This demonstrates how statistical modeling and unsupervised learning extend beyond sports into real-world analytical applications.

+---